-June 30, 2007 for carriers selecting Financial Reporting Option 1
+June 30, 2009, for carriers selecting Financial Reporting Option 1

-March 15, 2007 for carriers selecting Financial Reporting Option 2
+March 16, 2009, for carriers selecting Financial Reporting Option 2

 The CAP is an essential part of a carrier's annual reporting requirements.
-It must be presented on the carrier's letterhead, signed by an appropriate carrier official, include his or title and telephone number.
+It must be presented on the carrier's letterhead, signed by an appropriate carrier official, include his or her title, and telephone number.

-In the CAP, carrier management must:
+In the CAP, a carrier's management must: